 Project Update 2/26/2013

-Mortises cut out in the legs, and ready to cut the taper.
+Mortises are cut out in the legs and ready to cut the taper.
 I find it easier to cut all the joinery before I cut the final shape in the legs.
-This way I will always have a square corner to reference from.
-To cut the final shape of the legs, I will be using a shop made jig that I saw Norm use on the New Yankee workshop.
-God Bless Norm, he is like the meat and potatoes when it comes to homemade jigs for the shop.
+This way, I will always have a square corner to reference.
+To cut the final shape of the legs, I will be using a shop-made jig that I saw Norm use at the New Yankee workshop.
+God Bless Norm.
+He is like the meat and potatoes when it comes to homemade jigs for the shop.

 Project Update 2/27/2013

-Base assembled, this is my second go around.
-After I did my test fit I decided that the legs where set too far back from the edge of the table and it just looked awkward.
-I ended up re-cutting new aprons a bit longer to push the legs out further to the edge of the table, now it looks a lot better.
+Base assembled; this is my second go around.
+After I did my test fit, I decided that the legs were set too far back from the edge of the table, and it just looked awkward.
+I ended up re-cutting new aprons a bit longer to push the legs out further to the edge of the table; now, it looks a lot better.

 Project Update 2/28/2013

-First coat of finish is on.
-I used a danish oil as the 1st coat.
-I find that the danish oil really brings out the natural color of the wood.
-The final top coats will be a wipe on poly.
-For a dinning room table I will probably go to 4-5 coats to finish.
-Depending on how thick of a build up I get will determine exactly how may coats I use.
+The first coat of finish is on.
+I used Danish oil as the 1st coat.
+I find that the Danish oil really brings out the natural color of the wood.
+The final top coats will be a wipe-on poly.
+For a dining room table, I will probably go to 4-5 coats to finish.
+Depending on how thick of a build-up I get will determine exactly how many coats I use.

-I am finishing the legs and top separately for easy of spreading the finish.
-I will do a test fit of the top and do the final assembly on site when I deliver the piece.
+I am finishing the legs and top separately for ease of spreading the finish.
+I will do a test fit of the top and do the final assembly on-site when I deliver the piece.

 Project Update: Finished Table 3/01/2013